-In CARICUK’s final stage, the focus will be on transformation: short-term institutional changes and the capacity to imagine something more radically different.
+In CARICUK’s final stage, the focus is on transformation: short-term institutional changes and the capacity to imagine something more radically different.

-In terms of institutional change, the final stage starts with the making of two ten-minute films that invite institutions and academics to listen to young black people about how they feel when their black bodies are in institutional spaces.
-One will be filmed at the RGS, the other on University of Birmingham campus.
+In terms of institutional change, the final stage starts with the making of two short films that invite institutions and academics to listen to young black people about how they feel when their black bodies are in institutional spaces.
+One was filmed at the RGS (How the Land Lies), and the other relates to the experience of campus life for Black students (University and Me).
 The point is not to be in any way representative of the diverse experiences of all young black people in all educational institutions, but to provide a catalyst for thinking about black embodiment in institutional spaces.
-Each film will be followed by a public online discussion, with a panel of institutional representatives and the film participants, to consider what each institution could do to make their buildings and campus more diverse and welcoming.
+Flipping the Campus, a public online discussion, considered what can be done to make educational buildings and campuses more diverse and welcoming.

-Recognising that the negotiation of in/security is not just about mending what is wrong but is also about imagining better, the project finishes with two “beautiful experiments” in which black scholars can imagine spaces of radical transformation.
+Recognising that the negotiation of in/security is not just about mending what is wrong but is also about imagining better, the project finishes with an event called “beautiful experiments” in which black scholars can imagine spaces of radical transformation.

 The Global Black Geographies reading group is an international collection of postgraduates and early career researchers (ECRs), from Europe, Africa and the Americas, who meet regularly online to discuss academic readings.
 Rita Gayle will draw on her media experience and on her PhD research on Black Feminist Collectives’ online publication practices, to work collectively with the group to produce a prototype online publication.